Supplement Your Mental Health

-According to the charity, 30% of UK adults have felt so stressed by their appearance that they’ve felt overwhelmed or unable to cope.
+According to the Mental Health Foundation, 30% of UK adults have felt so stressed by their appearance that they’ve felt overwhelmed or unable to cope.
 These body image struggles can have a direct impact on our mental health.
 Poor mental health can lead to low self-esteem, problems focussing or concentrating at work, issues in our relationships with partners, friends and family, and difficulty leading a fulfilling life.

 Supporting Our Mental Health